Furnace Repair Checklist

 - Ensure the button is switched to “heat” as opposed to “off” or “cool.”

 - Make certain the program is displaying the appropriate day and time and is set to “run.”
 If you’re having problems overriding the schedule, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will force the furnace to turn on if thermostat settings are a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than the room temperature.

 If your heating hasn’t turned on within several minutes, make certain that it has electricity by switching the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace might not have power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Refer to the manufacturer’s website for support.
 If you aren’t able to get your Wi-Fi thermostat to function, call us at 205-208-8090 for heating and cooling service.

 Next, verify your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you don’t know where it is, look for a metallic metal box in your basement, garage or closet.